webandras/php-md/README.md

 The site generator main class (`PHP_MD`) is extendable via the `PHP_MD_Trait` trait (see the **extension** folder).
 Add the methods there to generate additional pages (like "contact us", or "about us" pages).
 The **extension** folder won't be touched in any future releases.

+## Update engine version

+Download the newest release in a zip file, extract it, overwrite the content of your project's engine folder.
+The `generate.php`, configuration files, the templates, and the styles won't be updated 99% of the time (_starting from version number 1.2.1_).

+If there is a small change in any of the files outside the **engine** folder, there will be instructions which line you should update.
+I am not planning to break the site builder with unnecessary rewrites, it is going to be version "1.x.x" forever.

 ## Publishing a website to Netlify